 Determined by self-directed learning

-This unit is delivered by ANMEC in an online delivery mode with a compulsory attendance 2 day workshop in Adelaide, to achieve the practice and assessment tasks.
+This unit is delivered by ANMEC in an online delivery mode.
 ANMEC make this an achievable process for EN’s currently working in the clinical setting.

 RPL for some components may be available for Enrolled Nurses who can demonstrate current skills and knowledge as performed in their workplace.